NVIDIA/NVTX/python/docs/index.rst

 Adding annotations to your code doesn't achieve anything by itself.
 To derive something useful from annotated code, you'll need to use a third-party application that supports NVTX annotations.
-The command below uses the Nsight Systems command-line interface (CLI) to collect information from the annotated code:
+The command below uses the Nsight Systems command-line interface to collect information from the annotated code:

 ::

    nsys profile python demo.py

-This produces a ``.qdrep`` file that you can use with the Nsight Systems GUI to see a timeline of execution of your program:
+This produces a ``.qdrep`` file containing information about the annotated code.
+Opening that file in the Nsight Systems GUI, you can see a timeline of execution of your program:

 .. image:: images/timeline_lib.png
     :align: center